Francis Hyacinth, Duke of Savoy: Biography

 Born at the Castle of Valentino in Turin he was the eldest surviving son of Victor Amadeus I, Duke of Savoy and his wife Christine Marie of France.
 As the heir to the Savoyard throne, he was styled as the Prince of Piedmont.
-His parents had another son who had died in 1628 prior to the birth of Francis Hyacinth.
+His parents had another son who had died in 1628 before the birth of Francis Hyacinth.

-At his father's death in October 1637, he succeeded and his mother took power having been claimed regent.
+At his father's death in October 1637, he succeeded and his mother took power having been acclaimed regent.
 While Duke of Savoy he also held the subsidiary titles of Marquess of Saluzzo, count of Aosta, Moriana and Nice, and claimant King of Jerusalem.
 The infant was nicknamed the Flower of Paradise (French: Fleur de Paradis).
 Having succeeded his father at such a young age, Francis Hyacinth did not rule de facto being only 5 years old.
 Having caught a fever, he died at the Castle of Valentino, and was succeeded by his brother Charles Emmanuel II.
-The infant was buried at the Sacra di San Michele in Turin.
+The child was buried at the Sacra di San Michele in Turin.